 Again, a lot of different criminal offenses in California can be categorized as sex crimes.
-Here’s an overview of some of the sex crimes we regularly handle at the Rodriguez Law Group.
+Here’s an overview of some of the sex crimes our Los Angeles sex crimes attorneys regularly handle at The Rodriguez Law Group.

 Pursuant to Penal Code Section 314 PC, indecent exposure occurs when you expose your privates to another person in a public place with the intent to arouse or offend.
 For example, flashing someone in a park or at a bar could be considered indecent exposure.

 Under California state law, indecent exposure is typically a misdemeanor, punishable by up to a year in a Los Angeles County jail.

 Sexual assault – or sexual battery, as it’s known under California state law, occurs when you intimately touch another person while they are restrained to arouse yourself, the victim, or another person.

 Under Penal Code Section 243.4 PC, sexual assault can be charged as a misdemeanor or a felony.
 Ultimately, the charge will depend on your criminal record (if any) and the degree of harm and trauma the victim experienced.